Celebrate Friendship Friday

-Celebrate Friendship Friday in your school
+Celebrate Friendship Friday in your school or youth club

 When is it?

 Your school or youth club can host their own friendship day on any Friday of the year - however, we are encouraging all schools to hold a ‘Friendship Friday’ event on Friday 10th November in the lead up to Anti-Bullying Week (ABW) which runs between 13-17 November 2017.

 Good friends are invaluable to our success and happiness; they give us confidence, make us feel valued and offer support and love when we need it.
 At Kidscape, we see many children in desperate need of a friend, and witness the drastic difference it makes to their happiness and self-esteem when they find one.

 Friendship Friday is an interactive and fun way to promote friendship, anti-bullying and inclusive behaviour and this year we are encouraging schools through our free resource pack to celebrate difference and equality by talking about friendships between very different people/characters – that would seem unusual but really work.
 For example:

 - Woody and Buzz Lightyear